NeuroQuestAi/neuroquest-examples/products/power-skills/curl/README.md

 ### Audio

-Instead of sending text, you can also send an audio.
+Instead of sending text, you can also send an **audio**.
 Wav or ogg format can be used.
 See more at: [04-predict-create](04-predict-create)

-> Note: The audio files are examples only and were collected: [American Rhetoric](https://www.americanrhetoric.com/barackobamaspeeches.htm)
+> Note: The audio files are examples only and were collected: [American Rhetoric](https://www.americanrhetoric.com/barackobamaspeeches.htm) and [Miller Center](https://millercenter.org/the-presidency/presidential-speeches/january-26-2018-address-world-economic-forum)